mpiot2018/term3/README.md

     (Read Only)
-5 - Run the issue script to change the basic pre login welcome script 6 - Run the motd script to change the basic post login process
+5 - Run the issue script to change the basic pre login welcome script 6 - Run the motd script to change the basic post login process 7 - Run the dashboard script to install a basic kiosk and configure for autoload on startup (Requires raspi-config login set to CLI with autologin